dohliam/libreoffice-impress-templates/README.md

 This will create an .otp template file for each source folder in the directory.

+You can also use the scripts to pack and unpack individual templates.
+Just add one or more template file or folder names after the main command, e.g.:

+    cd kde-files-org
+    ruby ../scripts/repack_otp.rb letterpress squares chalkboard

+or

+    ruby unpack_otp.rb letterpress.otp squares.otp chalkboard.otp

 ## Download

 Head over to [the releases section](https://github.com/dohliam/libreoffice-impress-templates/releases) to download binaries containing the templates for use with LibreOffice Impress.